Against a Crooked Sky

-Against a Crooked Sky is a 1975 American Western film directed by Earl Bellamy and starring Richard Boone, Stewart Petersen, and Henry Wilcoxon.
+Against a Crooked Sky is a 1975 American Western film directed by Earl Bellamy, starring Richard Boone, Stewart Petersen, and Henry Wilcoxon.

 Plot summary

-The eldest daughter of a pioneer family is kidnapped by a mysterious Indian tribe and the eldest son pursues.
-In order to win back his sister's freedom, he must sacrifice his own life by passing the test of "Crooked Sky" and shield his sister from an executioner's arrow.
-Along the way, he recruits a broken down, drunk prospector and his dog to help him track down the unknown tribe and rescue his sister.
+The eldest daughter of a pioneer family is kidnapped by a mysterious Indian tribe, and the eldest son pursues her.
+To secure his sister's freedom, he must sacrifice his own life by passing the test of "Crooked Sky" and shield his sister from an executioner's arrow.
+Along the way, he recruits a broken-down, drunk prospector and his dog to help him track down the unknown tribe and rescue his sister.